IkramKhan8/ETL_Pipeline/README.md

-# ETL_Piple
+# ETL_Pipeline
-This is my learning project for creating ETL pipe line and orchestrate using airflow
+This is my learning project for creating ETL pipeline and orchestrating using airflow
 =======
 Welcome to your new dbt project!